 Youngest person, at the time, to win the Nobel Peace Prize.

-1954 - Becomes minister of Dexter Avenue Baptist Church in Montgomery, Alabama.
+1954 - Becomes the pastor of Dexter Avenue Baptist Church in Montgomery, Alabama.

-1960 - Moves from Montgomery to Atlanta and becomes co-pastor of the Ebenezer Baptist Church with his father.
+1960 - King moves to Atlanta and becomes co-pastor of Ebenezer Baptist Church with his father.

 August 28, 1963 - During the March on Washington for Jobs and Freedom, King delivers his famous “I Have a Dream” speech on the steps of the Lincoln Memorial.
-The demonstration is attended by more than 250,000 people, one of the largest ever in Washington up to that time.
+The demonstration is attended by more than 250,000 people.

-1963 - Is named Time magazine’s Man of the Year.
+1963 - King is named Time magazine’s Man of the Year.

-July 2, 1964 - King stands behind President Lyndon B. Johnson as Johnson signs the Civil Rights Act of 1964 into law.
+July 2, 1964 - King stands behind President Lyndon B. Johnson as Johnson signs into law the Civil Rights Act of 1964.

 1965 - Helps organize civil rights protests in Selma, Alabama.

-April 4, 1968 - Is assassinated in Memphis, Tennessee, by James Earl Ray.
+April 4, 1968 - King is assassinated in Memphis, Tennessee, by James Earl Ray.

 1977 - Is posthumously awarded the Presidential Medal of Freedom, by President Jimmy Carter.

-July 4, 1991 - The National Civil Rights Museum opens at the site of the Lorraine Motel in Memphis, where King was assassinated.
+1991 - The National Civil Rights Museum opens at the site of the Lorraine Motel, where King was assassinated.

-June 9, 2000 - The Justice Department announces the conclusion to an 18-month investigation.
-They find that there is no reliable evidence to support a conspiracy behind King’s murder.
+June 2000 - Following an 18-month investigation, the Justice Department concludes that there is no evidence to support a conspiracy behind King’s murder.

-June 23, 2006 - An Atlanta coalition pays $32 million for a collection of King’s personal papers, to be stored at Morehouse College.
+June 2006 - A group of Atlanta business and civic leaders pay $32 million for a collection of King’s personal papers.
+The papers go to Morehouse College.

-November 13, 2006 - Groundbreaking ceremony for the Martin Luther King Jr. National Monument in Washington, D.C., it will be the first monument on the National Mall dedicated to an African-American.
+November 13, 2006 - The groundbreaking ceremony for the Martin Luther King Jr. National Memorial in Washington takes place.
+It will be the first memorial on the National Mall dedicated to an African-American.

-October 16, 2011 - The Martin Luther King, Jr. National Memorial is dedicated.
-The statue is located between the Lincoln Memorial and the Jefferson Memorial on the National Mall.
+October 16, 2011 - The Martin Luther King Jr. National Memorial is dedicated.
+It is located between the Lincoln Memorial and the Jefferson Memorial.